-Whether you feel like your relationship is stuck in a rut, or you just believe there may be ways to improve an already healthy, and great relationship, relationship books are an excellent resource that can provide insight and advice for how to navigate different relationship complexities and problems.
-Relationship books tend to be more general, than in-person therapy sessions, but are able to provide really good advice and anecdotes for common relationship problems.
+Whether you feel like your relationship is stuck in a rut or you just believe there may be ways to improve an already healthy and great relationship, relationship books are an excellent resource that can provide insight and advice for how to navigate different relationship complexities and problems.
+Relationship books tend to be more general than in-person therapy sessions, but they are able to provide really good advice and anecdotes for common relationship problems.
 And while every couple has different struggles, a lot of our problems are fairly universal and can be improved with the help of relationship books for couples.
-Here are a couple relationship books to check out:
+Here are a couple of relationship books to check out:

 The 5 Love Languages by Gary Chapman